-Imagine that you have a meeting with 3 of your team members and you decide to make 10 new landing pages for your website.
+Imagine that you have a meeting with 3 of your team members, and you decide to make 10 new landing pages for your website.

-Respectively, the designer will be overburdened and she/he will feel the negative effect of Muri because of miscommunication.
+Respectively, the designer will be overburdened, and she/he will feel the negative effect of Muri because of miscommunication.

 When proper tools are missing, Muri is inevitable and obvious.
-If you give new computers to some of your developers for example, but the rest work on 5 years old machines, the second group will definitely feel overburdened because they will need much more time to complete their tasks using their old equipment.
+If you give new computers to some of your developers, for example, but the rest work on 5 years old machines, the second group will definitely feel overburdened because they will need much more time to complete their tasks using their old equipment.

 There could be many other reasons causing Muri.
 You need to remember that managing all of them will prevent the whole work process from collapsing.

-Now, let’s see how can you deal with Muri.
+Now, let’s see how you can deal with Muri.

 After this, you can set work in progress limits for each stage of the workflow.
-This way you will ensure that different team members will not work chaotically on multiple tasks, but they will be focused on completing current tasks before starting new ones.
+This way, you will ensure that different team members will not work chaotically on multiple tasks, but they will be focused on completing current tasks before starting new ones.

 Simply, the application of WIP limits creates from Kanban an efficient pull system that will help you organize work better and prevent team members from overburdening.

 It gets a little bit more complicated on a global level.
-Very often there are two or more teams, whose work is inter-dependable.
+Very often, there are two or more teams whose work is inter-dependable.

 For example, let’s say that we have team A – developing new features for your software service and team B – deploying these features.

-However, team A delivers new features faster, than team B deploys.
-In this case, team B will always have a huge queue of requested work and their workflow will be overburdened all the time.
+However, team A delivers new features faster than team B deploys.
+In this case, team B will always have a huge queue of requested work, and their workflow will be overburdened all the time.

-Standard procedures will support good communication and it will help your teams avoid misconceptions.
+Standard procedures will support good communication, and it will help your teams avoid misconceptions.

-One more Lean management tool that can help you deal with Muri is Jidoka It is a simple practice that allows any team member to stop the work process if a problem occurs.
+One more Lean management tool that can help you deal with Muri is Jidoka.
+It is a simple practice that allows any team member to stop the work process if a problem occurs.
 Then the team needs to solve the problem before the work process continues.
-This way you create built-in quality standards and avoid rework.
+This way, you create built-in quality standards and avoid rework.

 Additionally, you can do Gemba walks periodically, which is a simple “go and see” method that will help you have a clear understanding of what is actually happening and where Muri occurs.